Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Methodology

 \subsection{Video Encoder}

 We adopt a standard Transformer's encoder to model temporal dependencies as in~\cite{Wang_2021_ICCV}.
+As noted earlier, the self-attention mechanism in transformer architectures has significantly outperformed previous methods based on 3D CNNs and RNNs, especially in the context of temporal modeling for videos.
+This mechanism allows for more effective capture of long-range dependencies and complex temporal relationships within video sequences.

 Given a trimmed video $V = \{f_t\}^{0}_{t=-T}$ associated with a coarse-grained action, and one or more fine-grained actions, the frames $f_t$ are grouped into blocks of size $B$, resulting in $(T+1)/B$ chunks.
 For each block, we use a frozen feature extractor to obtain spatial features from RGB and optical flow frames, and employ separate video encoders with the same structure for each modality.
 We use the central frame of the block for RGB features, and the $B$ frames sequence for optical flow features.
 These features are mapped into a $D$ dimensional feature space, which we can formalize as $F = \{\mathcal{O}_t\}^0_{t=-T} \in \mathbb{R}^{(T+1) \times D}$, where $\mathcal{O}_t$ represents the output token of the transformer encoder at time $t$.

 We extend the feature vector with an additional learnable class token with $\mathcal{O}_{CLS} \in \mathbb{R}^D$.
 This token is used to learn the aggregated representation of the entire input, and is combined with the feature sequence as $\hat{F} = Stack(\{\mathcal{O}_t\}^0_{t=-T}, \mathcal{O}_{CLS}) \in \mathbb{R}^{(T+2)\times D}$.
 Alternatively, the aggregated representation of the input can be obtained as the mean of the tokens in the input sequence as in~\cite{beyer2022better}.